qctrl/devops-challenge/.github/README.md

     - This text should include your name, e.g. “This is Mary Smith’s website”.
     - You will not be judged on your HTML skills.
     - Feel free to stick within the free/trial tiers for the resources you create.
 - Create a public repo that includes all relevant code, and a README.md on how someone could replicate your website if required.
 Shortlisted candidates will have their instructions tested for accuracy and comprehensibility.
-This new repository should **not** be a fork of this repository and should **not** make reference to "Q-CTRL" in the repository name, description or code.
+This new repository should **not** be a fork of this repository and should **not** make reference to "Q-CTRL" in the repository name, description, or code.
 - Document:
     - What else you would do with your website, and how you would go about doing it if you had more time.
     - Alternative solutions that you could have taken but didn't and explain why.